Why Retention Is Essential for Managing Exuding Wounds?

 • Is the dressing conformable and comfortable?

-• Does it allow a long wear time?
+• Does it allow for extended wear time?

-• Will the dressing prevent leakage between dressing changes?
+• Will the at prevent leakage between dressing changes?

 Key points

-Excess and uncontrolled wound exudate can inhibit wound healing, affecting clinicians’ ability to carry out their mission.
-This has significant consequences for the patient, negatively affecting the patient’s health-related quality of life and having avoidable cost implications for the healthcare systemMark Collier, A clinical observational case series evaluation of a superabsorbent dressing on exudating wounds, British Journal of Nursing, 2024, Vol 33..
+Excess and uncontrolled wound exudate can slow healing, hinder clinical practice, andnegatively impact the patient’s quality of life.
+It also increases avoidable costs for healthcare systemsMark Collier, A clinical observational case series evaluation of a superabsorbent dressing on exudating wounds, British Journal of Nursing, 2024, Vol 33..

 DryMax Super, a superabsorbent wound dressing.